RyanSamman/CapiWeather/README.md

 ```

 ## How to create an .EXE file
-After creating the pipenv shell and installing all dependencies run:
+After creating the pipenv shell, creating the `.env` file, and installing all dependencies run:
 ```
 pipenv run pyinstaller app.spec
 ```
-This will create a new folder inside `dist`, containing the .exe and it's required files
+This will create a new folder inside `dist`, containing the .exe and it's required files, afte